chriskhanhtran/chriskhanhtran.github.io/_posts/2020-05-31-extractive-summarization-with-bert.md

 | distilbert | 42.84   | 20.04    | 39.31   | 925 ms          | 310 MB | 77.4 M   |
 | mobilebert | 40.59   | 17.98    | 36.99   | 609 ms          | 128 MB | 30.8 M   |

-\**Average running time of a forward pass on a standard Google Colab notebook*
+\**Average running time of a forward pass on a single GPU on a standard Google Colab notebook*

 Being 45% faster, DistilBERT have almost the same performance as BERT-base.
 MobileBERT retains 94% performance of BERT-base, while being 4x smaller than BERT-base and 2.5x smaller than DistilBERT.
 In the MobileBERT paper, it's shown that MobileBERT significantly outperforms DistilBERT on SQuAD v1.1.
 However, it's not the case for extractive summarization.
 But this is still an impressive result for MobileBERT with a disk size of only 128 MB.